cgv79/capstone401-latino-voters/README.md

 # capstone401-latino-voters
-What are the current factors contributing to Latino voters' evolving political identity and engagement?
-The purpose of my research is to explore the intersection of Latino identity, generational shifts, and the evolving political landscape to better understand this critical voting bloc’s role in shaping American democracy.
+This project serves to understand the current factors contributing to Latino voters' evolving political identity and engagement.
+Research and data analyses explore the intersection of Latino identity, Americanization, and the U.S.'s evolving political landscape to better understand this critical voting bloc’s role in shaping American democracy.